csabapalfi/pagespeed-insights-scripts/README.md

 ### Metrics are estimated with Lantern

-**[Lantern](https://github.com/GoogleChrome/lighthouse/blob/master/docs/lantern.md) is the part of Lighthouse that estimates metrics.**

-* **Lantern models page activity and simulates browser execution.**
-* It can also emulate mobile network and CPU execution based on only a performance trace captured without any throttling.
-* (hence the fast execution time).
+**[Lantern](https://github.com/GoogleChrome/lighthouse/blob/master/docs/lantern.md) is the part of Lighthouse that estimates metrics.
+Lantern models page activity and simulates browser execution.** It can also emulate mobile network and CPU execution based on only a performance trace captured without any throttling (hence the fast execution time).

 There’s an [accuracy and variability analysis](https://docs.google.com/document/d/1BqtL-nG53rxWOI5RO0pItSRPowZVnYJ_gBEQCJ5EeUE/edit#) available.
 Lantern trades off accuracy but also mitigates certain sources variability.